Pandaqi/Rode-Panda-Website/rode-panda/content/english/writing/non-fiction/pandaqi blog.md

 My (board)game work has, over the years, grown to be my main field of work.
 That's why I've created a whole blog to talk about the development of these games and gaming in general.

-To my complete surprise, the blog ammassed near 100,000 words and a steady stream of visitors in the 6 months since its inception.
+To my complete surprise, the blog amassed near 100,000 words and a steady stream of visitors in the 6 months since its inception.

 Apparently, I love talking about the creation of my games, the problems I face and how I solved them.
 And others really like reading about it.
 So I kept going and the blog is growing absolutely huge.